Lloyds Banking : Britain at risk of losing leading edge in maritime services | MarketScreener

 "Significant ground has been lost to international competitors in recent years.
 Competitors such as the U.S., China, Norway and particularly Singapore, are all challenging in key areas of development and we must react," said Harry Theochari, chair of the separate Maritime UK body.

-The report, launched at the start of London International Shipping Week, comes as Britain spins towards an election.
+The report, launched at the start of London International Shipping Week, comes as Britain spins toward an election.
 Brexit remains up in the air, more than three years after Britons voted to leave the European Union.
-Options range from a turbulent "no-deal" exit to abandoning the whole endeavour.
+Options range from a turbulent "no-deal" exit to abandoning the whole endeavor.

 The report's authors said their interviews with maritime services professionals "offered mixed views on the impact of Brexit on the UK’s perception as a politically stable country".